rock-core/tools-roby/README.md

-# singlesite-documentation-theme-jekyll
+## Jekyll Documentation theme

-a simpler version of the multisite documentation theme for jekyll
+This is the readme page of the Jekyll documentation theme.